walkabilly/HKR6130_MUN/README.md

 2. Submit your data, Rmd file, and rendered PDF document to Brightspace.

 ### Intervention Proposal

-1. Write a 4 page study proposal for your proposed intervention study.
-Describe the following in detail:
-    i) The intervention you would like to evaluate ii) The type of outcome data you will use (e.g., step count, moderate-vigorous physical activity) iii) The sample population and how you will recruit students iiii) A hypothesis about the intervention effect
+#### Description

+The purpose of the Intervention Proposal is to design a hypothetical research project that you would like to conduct.
+You will not need to complete the study, however, I will create a dataset that follows your study design and hypothesis.
+You will be required to analyze the dataset and write a report outlining your findings.
+Examples of possible interventions may include

+    1. A physical activity intervention to increase physical activity in a school
+    2. A new bicycle lane constructed in a urban area
+    3. A office intervention to increase physical activity among employees

+These are just suggestions.
+Feel free to explore the world of research in physical activity behaviour change.

-2. This project will be completed in groups of 2.
-I will assign the groups.
+__This project will be completed in groups of 2.
+I will assign the groups.__

-3. Once you submit your intervention proposal.
-I will generate a dataset based on your proprosal.
-The intervention evaluation report will require you to analyze the dataset to determine if your hypothesis is correct.
+#### Sections

+- Introduction (~ 800 words): A description of previous research that supports your intervention or suggests that your intervention will change physical activity.
+This should include support from 5-10 academic publications.

+- Research Question and Hypothesis (~ 100 words): Your research question and hypothesis.
+Describe your research question and hypothesis for the study.
+You should only have 1 research question and 1 hypothesis.
+The section should be 1 paragraph.

+- Methods (~ 800 words): What is your outcome (dependent) variable?
+Describe the intervention in detail.
+What population are you recruiting for this study?
+How many people will you need?
+How will you analyze the data?
+How will create figures and tables to examine whether your intervention increased your physical activity?

+#### Format

+The paper should be formatted using a standard academic format.
+I would suggest that APA and AMA are good choices.
+You can use MS Word or another word processor for the study proposal.
+You are not required to use Markdown.
+References should be included on a separate page.

 ### Intervention Evaluation in R